ebold123/street-grades/README.md

 Your downloaded data should be in hgt or tif format.
 Put it in data/ dir under this path.
 The scripts below will, by default, look in data/ for downloaded elevation raster data.

 # run
-- python street_grades/find_intersections.py \<region name\>
+- `python street_grades/find_intersections.py <region name>`; where <region name> is some hardcoded city area in find_intersections.py.
-Ex: % python street-grades/find_intersections.py kirkland
+    - Or: `python street-grades/find_intersections.py kirkland`
-- Outputs cached street data in /tmp/\<region name\>
+- This generates street data in `/tmp/<region name>`
-    - Outputs street intersections to /tmp/\<region name\>/intersections_with_coordinates.csv
+    - Outputs street intersections to /tmp/<region name>/intersections_with_coordinates.csv
-    - The output csv has a row per "block", with the endpoint coordinates of each intersection at the ends of that "block".
+    - The output csv has a row street, with the endpoint coordinates of each intersection at the ends of that block.

-- python street_grades/grades --edges_csv \<street intersections data\>
+- `python street_grades/grades --edges_csv \<street intersections data\>`
-Ex: % python street-grades/grades.py --edges_csv /tmp/kirkland/edges_with_coordinates.csv
+Ex: `python street-grades/grades.py --edges_csv /tmp/kirkland/edges_with_coordinates.csv`
     - Outputs /tmp/e3.csv with a row per "block", the endpoint coordinates of that block; and the elevations at each end of the block, and the grade of the street.

 # visualize